SantiagoCuello97/Maven-Market-Power-BI-Report/README.md

    - KPI cards highlighted current month transactions, profit, and returns.

 3. **Map & Breakdown Charts**:
-   - An interactive map visualized transactions by city, complemented by a treemap showing transaction breakdown by country, state, and city.
+   - An interactive map was created to visualize transactions by city, complemented by a treemap showing transaction breakdown by country, state, and city.

 4. **Revenue Trend**:
    - A column chart displayed weekly revenue trends, and a gauge chart compared revenue against targets.

 5. **Bookmarks & Notes**:
-   - Specific bookmarks, such as “Portland 1000 Sales,” and a “Notes” page with navigation buttons highlighted key findings.
+   - Specific bookmarks, such as “Portland 1000 Sales,” and a “Notes” page with navigation buttons highlighting key findings.

 The final report delivers an interactive experience, enabling users to analyze key business metrics and make data-informed decisions through integrated Power BI insights.